Durezza (horse): 2023: three-year-old season

-Later in the year on October 22, he finally made his first Graded stakes challenge.
-He was entered to the Grade 1 Kikuka-shō at the distance of 3,000 meters at Kyoto Racecourse, the final leg of the Japanese Triple Crown, with jockey Christophe Lemaire again on the saddle.
+Later in the year, on October 22, he finally made his first Graded stakes challenge.
+He was entered in the Grade 1 Kikuka-shō at the distance of 3,000 meters at Kyoto Racecourse, the final leg of the Japanese Triple Crown, with jockey Christophe Lemaire again in the saddle.
 He was favored 4th behind the Satsuki Shō winner Sol Oriens, Tōkyō Yūshun winner Tastiera, and the Kikuka-sho trial Kobe Shimbun Hai winner Satono Glanz.
-Starting from gate 17, which is second from the outermost gate, he broke out of the gates on average speed but sped forward right after the initial hill climb at the back stretch, taking the lead from Pax Ottomanica by their first pass of the fourth corner.
-Into the front stretch, finishing the first 1,000 meters at 60.4 seconds, he led the pack until they entered the back stretch once more where Pax Ottomanica passed him.
+Starting from gate 17, which is second from the outermost gate, he broke out of the gates at an average speed but sped forward right after the initial hill climb at the back stretch, taking the lead from Pax Ottomanica by their first pass of the fourth corner.
+Into the front stretch, finishing the first 1,000 meters at 60.4 seconds, he led the pack until they entered the back stretch once more, where Pax Ottomanica passed him.
 He fell to third position after Libyan Glass passed him before the final hill climb at the back stretch.
 As the pack widened before entering the third corner once more, he maintained his position by the rail.
-He once again sped up entering the downhill portion by the middle of the third corner tracking Libyan Glass who now took the lead from Pax Ottomanica.
-As they entered the final straight, he ran up and sped past Libyan Glass and took the lead with close to 300 meters left, holding on to it and winning the race with three and a half lengths away from the late surging Tokyo Yushun winner Tastiera with Satsuki Sho winner Sol Oriens at third.
+He once again sped up entering the downhill portion by the middle of the third corner, tracking Libyan Glass, who now took the lead from Pax Ottomanica.
+As they entered the final straight, he ran up and sped past Libyan Glass and took the lead with close to 300 meters left, holding on to it and winning the race with three and a half lengths away from the late-surging Tokyo Yushun winner Tastiera, with Satsuki Sho winner Sol Oriens at third.
 With this, he has won five consecutive races and is the first time since Mejiro McQueen in 1990 that the winning horse has not raced in a graded stakes prior.
 This is also the first time in 24 years that the winning horse has beaten both the Satsuki Sho and the Tokyo Yushun horse in the same race, the last one being Narita Top Road in 1999 beating T M Opera O and Admire Vega.
+Durezza would be rested for the rest of the season to recover and prepare for the next year.